Travel Preparation & Arrival

 - Getting to Your Host Site

 - Make two sets of copies for each of the following documents: driver’s license, identification cards, health insurance card, ATM/Debit, credit cards, and birth certificate.
-Store one set in your room abroad.
-Leave the other set with your family in the U.S. Be sure you have the right telephone numbers to report any lost or stolen cards.
+Scan your documents and email the copies to yourself and other set with your family in the U.S. Be sure you have the right telephone numbers to report any lost or stolen cards.

 - Air flight itinerary – You should book your travel arrangements as soon as you have been officially accepted into your study abroad program.
 Provide a copy of your itinerary to your family and host program coordinator.